White Card online - What changed?

 The changes were introduced as a response to these concerns in February 2019.
-WA followed suite shortly after by restricting the WA White Card course to WA residents.
+Western Australia regulators followed suite shortly after by restricting the WA White Card course to WA residents.

-As of 2022, only residents of TAS and WA can complete their White Card training online.
-Residents of all other states and territories must complete the training face-to-face (classroom).
+As of 2023, only residents of TAS and WA can complete their White Card training self-paced online.
+Residents of all other states and territories must complete the training face-to-face (in person classroom & virtual classroom).

 Prior to 2019, QLD and WA allowed anyone to complete their White Card training online.
-Many residents from other states used to complete online QLD and WA White Card courses as a workaround to local state restrictions.
-With the loophole now closed, residents of NSW, VIC, SA, NT, ACT and QLD must complete the training face-to-face.
+Many residents from other states used to complete self-paced online QLD and WA White Card courses as a workaround to local state restrictions.
+With the loophole now closed, residents of NSW, VIC, SA, NT, ACT and QLD must complete the training face-to-face or via virtual classroom.

-The training package did however introduce a change in December 2016 that makes online delivery impractical, as learners must now be observed in person or via audio visual media in real time during the assessment.
-The assessment also added a new demonstration component, in which learners must demonstrate the correct fitting and wearing of common construction personal protective equipment (PPE).
+The training package introduced a change in December 2016, with an additional demonstration component added to the assessment, in which learners must demonstrate the correct fitting and wearing of common construction personal protective equipment (PPE).